jimmysmits/CloudNotes/Terraform.md

 ```

-Note: Using objects and tuples allows us to have multiple values of several distinct types to be grouped as a single value.
+🗒️: Using objects and tuples allows us to have multiple values of several distinct types to be grouped as a single value.

 #### DEPENDENCIES